Alexa is Amazon's voice assistant, and is becoming an ever-present AI helper in our homes, phones and even cars.

 Man the panic stations, this is not a drill.
 Alexa records everything you ask her and keeps a record of your questions that's visible on the smartphone app.
 Seriously.
 Don't worry though, if you've been asking her some slightly embarrassing or dubious questions you don't want getting out into the wider world, you can simply delete them.

 If you're happy to do it manually, you can go into the Amazon Echo app to erase all trace of your shameful requests.
 You'll need to go to Settings > Alexa Account > History, Here, once you've selected the question you want to do away with, click the Delete voice recordings button at the bottom.
 Phew, crisis averted.
 Until the next time you ask something embarrassing, anyway.

-Amazon's added a voice shortcut, though, to give people a simpler way to handle the same task.
+Amazon's also added a voice shortcut to give people a simpler way to handle the same task.
 Just say, âAlexa, delete everything I said todayâ to get rid of all the recordings from that day.
 Did someone say "new bedtime routine"?